tomerleib/ransomeware-dr/README.md

 1. Set up GCP service account with appropriate permissions
 2. Deploy Cloud Functions using provided configurations
 3. Configure backup retention policies

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Note

-This project was initially developed as an internal tool and has been migrated to this public repository for broader use and collaboration.